martbhell/martbhell.github.io/posts/2011/02/brocade-san-switch-firmware-upgrades.md

 </details>

 **2023-04-02:** moved to martbhell.github.io.
 Keeping this for posterity.
 Firmware Downloads are via Broadcom these days!
+Also [HPE has them](https://support.hpe.com/connect/s/softwaredetails?language=en_US&softwareId=MTX_241cfaab2fed4696a003f38ee0).
+**2023-04-04:** 9.1.1a with link to broadcom

 ## Steps